kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.8.3 - January XX, 2023 =
+* Changed single-click download link to use 'download' attribute instead of PHP-based streaming from the server.
+All modern browsers except Opera support it.

 = 4.8.2 - January 12, 2023 =
 * Fixed bug that disabled the WordPress Default player.
 * Fixed bug that made videos on later pages of paginated video galleries 640x360 when using the WordPress Default player.